finix-payments/finix-flex-docs-generator/sections/guide_getting_started/create_authorization/response.md

 Note that the `amount` field is in cents.

 Simple enough, right?
-You'll also want to store the ID from that `Authorization` for your records and so that we can capture those funds in the next step.
+You'll also want to store the ID from that `Authorization` for your records so that we can capture those funds in the next step.

 `Authorizations` have two possible states SUCCEEDED and FAILED.
 If the `Authorization`